 No existing space launch facilities outside of CCAFS were found that could meet all six of the selection criteria.
 Other existing, no-longer operational CCAFS launch sites were evaluated, located as shown in Appendix A Figure 2.
+LC-16 General Site Location.
 The following CCAFS sites were investigated but eliminated as detailed below.

 - Launch Complex 20 (LC-20) The USAF is coordinating a license for LC-20, built in the late 1950s, with Space Florida.
 Space Florida required that LC-20 was not available for exclusive use and would need to be a shared, multi-user site.
 Relativity was unable to negotiate a single user license and LC-20 will ultimately be sub-licensed to FireFly Aerospace, Inc. - Launch Complex 46 (LC-46) The USAF licensed LC-46, built in the late 1980s, to Space Florida.
 Space Florida requires that LC-46 is unavailable for exclusive use and would need to be a shared, multi-user site.
 With the frequency of Terran 1 launches expected, sharing a site was determined to be infeasible.
 In addition, permanent modifications to the current pad infrastructure were not allowed by Space Florida.
-Relativity's required modifications to the site for propellant storage and adjustments to the flame duct and pad deck to support vehicle size were could not be accommodated.
+Relativity's required modifications to the site for propellant storage and adjustments to the flame duct and pad deck to support vehicle size could not be accommodated.
 Relativity was unable to come to terms with Space Florida during lease negotiations for LC-46. - Launch Complex 15 (LC-15) LC-15 was considered at the same time as LC-16 as they are almost identical in layout.
 However, the existing infrastructure at LC-16 is in better condition than LC-15.
 LC-16 has a usable Ready Building and Blockhouse that Relativity plans to remodel for their use.
 Both those facilities on LC-15 have been demolished.
-The reusable infrastructure allows Relativity to reduce their construction scope while meeting cost and scheduling milestones for the Terran 1 Program.
+LC-15 has minimal reusable infrastructure which would increase Relativity's construction scope and cost and could not support schedule milestones for the Terran 1 Program.